"Yes, it is." said Tammy.

 "We follow it."

 "I'll simplify it for you," she said as she sat down on the deck, "I discovered that the stone follows a cycle.
-The stone changes depending on the planet's environment.
-It goes from being a solid on the ground, to sinking into the sea at the same time another island sinks.
-From there it travels the underwater currents to another location where it evaporates into the air and flies to another location where it rains down and becomes a solid on the ground again.
-The only way to get it is to catch it as it rides the underwater currents because that's when it solidifies into the stone completely.
+It changes depending on the planet's environment.
+It goes from being a solid on an island's ground, to sinking into the sea at the same time a different island sinks.
+From there it travels the underwater currents to another location where it evaporates into the air and flies to another island where it rains down and becomes a solid on the ground again.
+The only way to get it is to catch it as it rides the underwater currents, because that's when it solidifies into the stone completely.
 It follows a seemingly random cycle but its next location can be calculated based on the size of the previous island it inhabited because the stone's size changes with the size of the island it was just on."

 "Essentially," she continued, "the stone morphs depending on the environment."

 She let the information sink in.

 "So… we just follow it right?" asked Kiko again.

 "Yes, although following it now would be somewhat difficult.
 We have to rely on our driver to follow the wind.
 The stone should rain down on another island when this island sinks."
 She pointed to an island on a hologram she was examining.

 "Alright, so we're just following the wind?"
 Lone jumped back on the steering deck, "I can definitely do that."

 We were back on the sea again, drifting with the wind, but this time we didn't stop to go swimming.